dirtbags/moth/doc/writing-puzzles.md

 Point values should roughly reflect how difficult a problem is to solve.
 It's not terribly important that a 200-point puzzle be ten times harder than a 20-point puzzle, but it is crucial that a 25-point puzzle be roughly as difficult as a 20-point puzzle.
-Poorly-weighted puzzles have been the main reason students lose interest.
+Poorly-weighted puzzles has been the main reason students lose interest.

 Step 3: Set up your puzzle structure